Dark Sky Reserves in New Zealand

 How Can You Experience a Dark Sky Reserve in New Zealand?

-It might seem obvious, but spend a few nights in the Mackenzie Basin and look up!
-If you are staying in Twizel, Mt Cook Village or Tekapo, drive a little out of town away from street lights to maximise your ability to see the stars.
+It might seem obvious, but spend a few nights in the Mackenzie Basin or Stewart Island and look up!
+If you are staying in Twizel, Mt Cook Village, Tekapo or Oban, drive/walk a little out of town away from street lights to maximise your ability to see the stars.

 A Few Tips to Get the Best Stargazing Experience in New Zealand

 A clear night with no cloud cover is essential to make the most of the Southern Hemisphere stars.
-Because New Zealand’s weather is ever-changing, consider spending more than just one night in the Mackenzie Basin to maximise your chances of catching a clear night.
+Because New Zealand’s weather is ever-changing, consider spending more than just one night in the Mackenzie Basin or Stewart Island to maximise your chances of catching a clear night.

 Avoid white light.
 Once your eyes have been exposed to white light (for instance, the light on your phone) it takes about 20 minutes for your eyes to adjust to the darkness and to be able to see the stars in their full glory.
 Red lights are a good alternative if you need to use light, as they don’t affect your eyes in the same way.